GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/primitives.rst

    all new or overridden primitives, and primitives for which we change the default parameters.

-See :ref:`primitives_index` for details on the primitives created or modified by the MAROONX primitives classes.
+This chapter documents the primitives created or overridden by MAROONX.

 primitives_maroonx_2D and parameters_maroonx_2D
 ================================================